-Students use evidence-based research.
+Students increase their awareness and support of evidence-based practice.
 They start to critically think and reflect while nursing rather than only after the fact.
 Students analyze client issues for unique aspects and respond with appropriate clinical judgments.
 Students raise questions about nursing practices to analyze alternatives.
 Students reflect on and analyze their values, beliefs and assumptions regarding health and partnership.